 A medical malpractice lawsuit cannot reverse the medical outcome, but can provide compensation for suffering, future medical expenses, lost income or in-home care.

-If you or a loved one has been the victim of a retained foreign instrument, call Meinhart, Smith & Manning today at (877) 776-1219 or contact us online for a free consultation.
+If you or a loved one has been the victim of a retained foreign instrument, call Meinhart, Smith & Manning, PLLC today at (502) 589-2700 or contact us online for a free consultation.